 - Make sure that you get a good nights sleep.
 The next morning you will feel much better and in a few days your body will feel back to normal.
 Try to stick with this binge detox for at least three days to really let go of the binge and get back on course with your recovery.

 How Long Does it Take to Recover from a Major Binge?

 It can take anywhere from a few hours to several days.
 There is no set rule on this.
 If it was an isolated binge, usually, after a day of reclaiming yourself, you will begin to feel better both physically and emotionally.
 If it was a weekend of bingeing (friday through sunday), you will begin to feel better by Wednesday if you start taking care of yourself on Monday.

-Food can affect your body for body for three days, that’s how long it takes for some food allergies to show up.
-So, you should be feeling much better by 72 hours after your binge.
+Food can affect your body for body for several days- it can even take up to for some food allergies to show up.
+But you should be feeling much, much better by 72 hours after your binge.
 Definitely sit with it, be kind to yourself and allow healing to happen.